How to Choose a Hearing Care Provider

 Look for providers who:

-- Perform comprehensive diagnostic testing before recommending treatment (not only a quick screening).
+- Perform appropriate testing before recommending treatment.
+For prescription hearing aids or “red flag” symptoms, this usually means a diagnostic hearing evaluation (not only a quick screening).

 - Ask about your listening environments and goals (work, family, noise, phone, TV).